List of Greek popes

-This is a list of Greek popes.
-Most were pope before or during the Byzantine Papacy (537–752).
-It does not include all the Sicilian and Syrian popes of Greek extraction from that period.
+Beginning with Pope Telesphorus and ending with Pope Zachary, there have been twelve bishops of Rome who were of Greek descent.
+Most were pope before or during the Byzantine Papacy (537–752), a period when the pope was required to be approved by the Byzantine emperor prior to his episcopal consecration.
+This list does not include all the Sicilian and Syrian popes of Greek extraction from that period.

+Of the twelve Greek popes, seven have been canonised as saints.